cairdcoinheringaahing/Orst-Geo/README.md

 ## Invocation

-If the code is held in a file, `prog`, use the following invocation to fun the program
+If the code is held in a file, `prog`, use the following invocation to run the program

     $ python3 orst.py --file --unicode prog